Mickey Mouse (comic strip): Sunday strips

 The two volumes of Walt Disney's Mickey Mouse reprint the Sunday pages that Gottfredson worked on.
-Following the Brave Little Tailor adaptation in 1938, Manuel Gonzales took over as artist for the Sunday pages until 1942, when it passed to Bill Wright.
+Following the Brave Little Tailor adaptation in 1938, Manuel Gonzales took over as artist for the Sunday pages until 1981.
+Due to his military duties, he was replaced by Bill Wright from 1942 to 1946.
 There were seven more Sunday storylines under Gonzales and Wright's tenure: